cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 10.8.0 =
+When the product variable is not an object the retrieval of the stock status broke processing of the feed.
+Build in a check to prevent this from happening.

+= 10.7.9 =
+Tested for compatibility with WooCommerce 5.8

 = 10.7.8 =
 Reviews that have no rating or have deeplinks in the review text are now being removed fromn review feeds automatically as they are not allowed by Google